 - The salsa may be made 4 hours in advance and kept covered and chilled.
 Let the salsa come to room temperature before serving.

 - Meanwhile, cook ravioli in 4 quarts of water for each pound.
-Add a hearty pinch of salt and 1 tablespoon olive oil.
+Add a hearty pinch of salt.
 Bring water to a full boil, reduce heat and then add ravioli.
 (If you add ravioli when the water is at a robust boil, you risk having the ravioli split open.)
 Occasionally, stir gently to prevent ravioli from sticking to the bottom of the pot.
-Once water returns to a gentle rolling boil, cook about 8-12 minutes.
+Once water returns to a gentle boil, cook about 8-12 minutes.
 Drain carefully, or simply use a slotted spoon to remove the ravioli individually from the pot.

 - Serve drizzled over ravioli.